SchoolOfFreelancing/Freelancing-On-Linux/README.md

 Pay using [PayPal](https://www.paypal.com/ncp/payment/J5F7BS5QZMWGJ) | [bKash](https://shop.bkash.com/school-of-freelancing018907576/pay/bdt31000/mT8noZ) | [Wise](https://www.wise.com/)

 Trainees are required to achieve a 5-star feedback rating on any one marketplace and achieve 100% training completion on [Trello](https://trello.com/b/RFo7GNdY/school-of-freelancing) to mark their training as complete.
 Our mentors will assist trainees in completing their first job but not subsequent ones during this training 🚀

+If you are looking for success on the most prominent freelance marketplaces?
+[Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7) 🚀

 ## Contact Mentor
 [Telegram](https://t.me/SchoolOfFreelancingTraining)